 The rate of nicotine absorption into the bloodstream more closely resembles that of a cigarette compared to a vape pen using freebase e-juice.

 If you or someone you know has been having difficulties transitioning to vaping, it wouldn’t be a bad idea to try out e-salt.

 Vaping in this way is much closer to lighting up a smoke.

 If the primary reason you haven’t been able to swap over wholly is that you aren’t getting the same “feeling” of a cigarette, I think it’s worth at least trying out this avenue before calling it quits.

 How to Vape Nicotine Salts

-There are a couple things to go over before heading over to your local vape shop and buying a bottle of nic salt.
+There are a couple of things to go over before heading over to your local vape shop and buying a bottle of nic salt.

 It’s not so much of a problem if you’re going to be buying locally from vendors you’re familiar with, but it’s doubly important to do your research before making an online purchase.

-If you’re going to sub ohm, get a juice with a lower nicotine level of 6mg to 15mg.
+If you’re going to sub-ohm, get a juice with a lower nicotine level of 6mg to 15mg.
 This is especially the case if you chain vape or are looking to puff out entire cloud formations at ground level.

 Said vapes better emulate the mouth to lung technique that many smokers use, and there is less danger of nicotine poisoning even if you use a higher salt strength of 25mg or 50mg.